-In 2011, José Maria made a post-graduation in Securities Law by the Securities Institute, University of Lisbon, Faculty of Law and is a member the Portuguese Bar Association since 2012, having previously worked as an intern at this firm and at Uría Menéndez.
+In 2011, José Maria has a post-graduate in Securities Law by the Securities Institute, University of Lisbon, Faculty of Law and has been a member the Portuguese Bar Association since 2012, having previously worked as an intern at this firm and at Uría Menéndez.

-Campos Ferreira Sá Carneiro
+Campos Ferreira Sá Carneiro & Associados

-Campos Ferreira, Sá Carneiro & Associados ("CS ASSOCIADOS") was incorporated at the end of 2009 and results from the integration of teams of recognised experience coming from two of the largest Iberian law Firms.
-CS ASSOCIADOS' priority is to establish a professional relationship of proximity with its clients, based on the quality of the legal services provided and the direct and permanent involvement of its partners throughout the whole legal counseling process.
+Campos Ferreira, Sá Carneiro & Associados ("CS ASSOCIADOS") was incorporated at the end of 2009 and its priority is to establish a professional relationship of proximity with its clients, based on the quality of the legal services provided and the direct and permanent involvement of its partners throughout the whole legal counseling process.

 In order to achieve its purpose, CS ASSOCIADOS assists its clients only in the legal areas where it possesses specialised competences and in which its distinctive quality is widely recognised in the market.
 The lawyers of the Litigation and Arbitration department have taken part in relevant legal proceedings in recent years, representing clients at all stages of the process and collaborating with reputable foreign law firms in international proceedings.

 The team's experience encompasses all areas of law (such as civil and commercial litigation, enforcement proceedings and criminal law) and includes cases before civil and criminal courts.
-The firm's Litigation and Arbitration Team has also acted in multi-jurisdictional proceedings and actions before the highest arbitration bodies.
+The firm's Litigation and Arbitration team has also acted in multijurisdictional proceedings and actions before the highest arbitration bodies.

-Other titles in the ICLG series include:
+Current titles in the ICLG series include:

+- Alternative Investment Funds

 - Aviation Law

 - Business Crime

 - Cartels & Leniency

+- Class & Group Actions

 - Commodities and Trade Law

 - Competition Litigation

 - Corporate Governance

 - Corporate Recovery & Insolvency

 - Corporate Tax

 - Dominance

 - Employment & Labour Law

 - Enforcement of Competition Law

 - Environment & Climate Change Law

 - Insurance & Reinsurance

 - International Arbitration

-- Investment Funds

-- Lending & Secured Finance
+- Lending and Secured Finance

 - Litigation & Dispute Resolution

 - Merger Control

 - Mergers & Acquisitions

-- Mining
+- Mining Law

 - Oil & Gas Regulation

 - Patents

 - PFI / PPP Projects

 - Pharmaceutical Advertising

 - Private Client

 - Product Liability

 - Project Finance

 - Public Procurement

 - Real Estate

 - Securitisation

+- Shipping Law

-- Telecoms, Media & Internet
+- Telecoms, Media and Internet

 - Trade Marks